Wednesday, 4 December 2019

 PROCEDURE :

-This is loti / taro stolon, I still cannot decipher which part of the plant is stolon and which part is the shaak.
-It seems our family enjoys every part of all varieties of yam.
+This is loti / taro stolon, my side of the family enjoys every part of all varieties of yam.

 We must wear our kitchen gloves before starting to dress loti.
-Cut off the two ends.
-We will use the thick, fleshy section in between.
+Cut off two ends.
+We will use thick, fleshy section in between.

 Cut into finger length pieces.
-Very carefully peel of the fibre like thread along the skin.
-Actually it is peeling off thinly.
-We will drop them into a water filled wide mouthed bowl and add some salt to it.
+Carefully peel off fibre like thread along skin.
+Actually its peeling off thinly.
+We will drop them into a water filled wide mouthed bowl, add some salt to it.

-Let the pieces remain soaked in the salted water for 1/2 an hour.
+Let the pieces remain soaked in salted water for 1/2 an hour.

-Soak the tamarind paste in 4-5tbsp water.
-Soak the mustard seeds 1/2 an hour before blending them to a paste.
+Soak tamarind pulp in 4-5tbsp water.
+Soak mustard seeds 1/2 an hour before blending them to a paste.

-Drain and wash the mustard seeds taking in a sieve.
-Add to the blender along with the green chillies, shredded coconut, ice cubes and salt.
+Drain, wash mustard seeds taking in a sieve.
+Add to blender with green chillies, shredded coconut, ice cubes, salt.

-Rub 1/2tsp turmeric powder and little salt in them.
+Drain water, wash again.
+Rub 1/2tsp turmeric powder, little salt in them.
 Keep aside for 10 minutes.

-Heat oil in a wok and temper with a bayleaf, nigella seeds, halved dry red chillies.
+Heat oil in wok, temper with a bayleaf, nigella seeds, halved dry red chillies.

-Add the taro stolon pieces discarding the marinade.
-Fold in well and cover.
-Cook at the minimal heat for 5-6 minutes.
+Add taro stolon pieces discarding marinade.
+Fold in well, cover.
+Cook at minimal heat for 5-6 minutes.

-Open cover, stir and again cover cook at the lowest heat for another 5-6 minutes.
+Remove cover, stir, again cover cook at lowest heat for another 5-6 minutes.

-Open cover and check if the water released have dried or not.
-It will not so easily.
-We continue to cover cook, open and stir gently without breaking the pieces for sometime until they are soft.
+Remove cover, check if water released has dried or not.
+It takes time.
+We continue to cover cook, remove, stir gently without breaking pieces for sometime until they are soft.

-At this stage, add the chilli+mustard+coconut paste and fold in gently.
-Cover cook at the lowest heat for 5-6 minutes.
+At this stage, add chilli+mustard+coconut paste, fold in gently.
+Cover cook at lowest heat for 5-6 minutes.

-Open cover, add the tamarind soaked water discarding the seeds.
-Fold in well and cook further for 3-4 minutes.
-Once done, the pieces would be soft but not messed up.
+Remove cover, add tamarind water discarding seeds.
+Fold in well, cook further for 3-4 minutes.
+Once done, the pieces would be soft.

 No comments :